wchristian/perl5_wiki/Perceived-Positions-on-Perl-7.md

 - perl 7 defaults to [v7 behaviors](Defaults-for-v7) when code is first parsed.
 - Perl 7 does not break well behaved code.
+    - Most code on CPAN will install and function.
+    - All critical code on CPAN will  install and function with minor patches that are both compatible with 5 and 7.
+- A means to get some of the older semantics on demand will exist
      - use compat::p5 switches the parser to parse code exactly like it would have in perl 5.32.0
 - Perl 5 goes into maintenance mode.
 There is no fork.
 - distros May have `/usr/bin/perl5` and `/usr/bin/perl7`
     - This is ok.
-They're used to that.
+They're used to that when transitioning to a new major version.

 ## Tony
 - use v5 is implied for 7.0.0 in ~45 days